 - UN Women has not always been able to make and/ or follow through on innovative solutions that it proposes in the context of inter-agency groups because it does not have the staff resources necessary to provide continuity to the initiative. - COs will be stretched in their capacity to meet the coordination challenges posed by the 2030 Agenda for Sustainable Development.
-During the time of the field visits, COs expected that coordination demands would grow in the effort to localize the SDGs, not only Goal 5, but also in regard to mainstreaming gender equality in the other areas. - ROs have not been able to consistently respond to demands from COs for more specialized or tailored support either in coordination more generally or tasks and allowed SPC Specialists to focus more on strategic planning and coordination.
-(See mapping of RO's coordination context in Volume II, Appendix XVI.)
-To alleviate part of the workload, the RO in East Asia and the Pacific recently created a Programme Analyst position.
-This has been a helpful mitigating strategy to address the concentration of responsibilities in the SPC Specialist position.
+During the time of the field visits, COs expected that coordination demands would grow in the effort to localize the SDGs, not only Goal 5, but also in regard to mainstreaming gender equality in the other areas. - ROs have not been able to consistently respond to demands from COs for more specialized or tailored support either in coordination more generally or in the thematic areas of expertise (e.g., through thematic advisers based in ROs).183

-Originally, UN Women proposed creating two separate positions, but funding constraints led to the consolidation into one P4 post.
+181 Originally, UN Women proposed creating two separate positions, but funding constraints led to the consolidation into one P4 post.

-This is similar to the share of UNDP's budget allocated to coordination but higher than the share of UNICEF's coordination budget.
+182 This is similar to the share of UNDP's budget allocated to coordination but higher than the share of UNICEF's coordination budget.